vedro-universe/vedro-docs/blog/2022-09-04-whats-new-vedro-v1.7/index.md

 import TerminalOutput from '@site/src/components/TerminalOutput';
 import SubscribeTip from '../_subscribe_for_updates.md';

-# What's New In Vedro v1.7
+# What's New in Vedro v1.7

 We're excited to announce [Vedro v1.7](https://pypi.org/project/vedro/), our latest release.
 This update brings new features and important fixes to enhance your testing experience.
 Let's take a closer look at what's new.